raspy135/Qun-synthesizer/README.md

 Full-filled circle : Two notes in the step (1/16th)

-Striped circle : 3 notes in the step (Triplet)
+Striped circle : 3 notes in the step (triplet)

 ### PLY:SEQ BANK
 The sequencer has 7 banks, you can switch the bank while playing.